cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

    For example, users may often require a database, but they shouldn't have to manage the database server.
 1. **Optional and composable**.
 Platforms are intended to make product development more efficient, so they must not be an impediment.
-A platform should be composable and enable stream-aligned teams to use only part of its offerings.
-It should also enable stream-aligned teams to provide and manage their own capabilities outside of the platform's offerings when necessary.
-For example, if a platform doesn't provide a graph database and it's required for a product, it should be possible for the stream-aligned team to provision and operate a graph database themselves.
+A platform should be composable and enable product teams to use only parts of its offerings.
+It should also enable product teams to provide and manage their own capabilities outside of the platform's offerings when necessary.
+For example, if a platform doesn't provide a graph database and it's required for a product, it should be possible for the product team to provision and operate a graph database themselves.
 1. **Secure by default**.
 A platform should be secure by default and offer capabilities to ensure compliance and validation based on rules and standards defined by the organization.